dimxy/doc-dev/first-cc-heir.md

 ## CC contract patterns

 Earlier I wrote about the marker pattern.
-Here I'd like collect other useful patterns (including the marker pattern too) which could be used in the development of custom consensus contracts.
+Here I'd like collect other useful patterns (including the marker pattern too) which are useful in the development of custom consensus contracts.

 ### Baton pattern
 Baton pattern allows to organize a single-linked list in a blockchain.
 Starting from the first tx in a list we may iterate the other transactions in the list and retrieve the values stored in their opreturns.